Site Settings – Members

 Add or remove tags

-Click on the remove button.
+Click on the Remove button.

 Add and remove custom attributes

-In Growmatik you can add custom attributes.
+With Growmatik you can add custom attributes.
 This helps you create fields that are not available in Growmatik by default.

 To do that, go to your Growmatik dashboard > People > Custom Attributes and click on the + New Custom Attribute button on the top right side of the page.